-Colder months in Haltom City are near.
+Cooler months in Haltom City are near.
 In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances happening during those months.
-To understand the safety of your home, arrange an annual furnace service now, before the cold of winter is here.
+To understand the safety of your home, arrange an annual furnace service now, before the cold of winter is upon us.

-Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the opportunity to give off carbon monoxide if the system is not working as it should be or if it wasn’t installed correctly.
+Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the chance to release carbon monoxide if the system is not running as it should be or if it wasn’t installed the right way.

-Your annual furnace service company can help identify any potential concerns.
+Your annual furnace service company can help uncover any possible concerns.
 When you have furnace service completed, your technician should:

 - Make sure that your furnace isn’t emitting carbon monoxide

-- Inspect for any other weird things that may compromise your safety
+- Inspect for any other suspicious things that could compromise your safety

 - Help you uncover any additional areas where you may want to think about adding a carbon monoxide detector